valflrt/fractal_rndr/README.md

 # How to use

-Create a json file called `fractal.json` at the root of the directory (next to Cargo.toml).
+Create a json file at the root of the directory (next to Cargo.toml).

 The file must have the following json structure: